Banknotes of the Indonesian rupiah: 2022 series

 Bank Indonesia introduced a new series of banknotes on 18 August 2022.
 Officially, they were retroactively issued as legal tender on 17 August 2022 to commemorate Indonesia's 77th year of independence.
-Similar to the 2016 series, the Indonesian dances and national heroes are still featured on the notes, with some notable changes.
+Similar to the 2016 series, the Indonesian dances and national heroes are still featured on the notes, with some notable changes to their colour scheme, security features and sizes.

 Commemorative banknotes

 Suharto "25 years of development" commemorative Rp50,000 polymer note (1993)

-In 1993, a polymer Rp50,000 rupiah (approximately US$22) note celebrating "25 Years of Development" with the hologram and phrase "Penerbitan Khusus" (Special Issue) was issued.
+In 1993, a polymer Rp50,000 rupiah note, worth approximately US$24.15 at the time of its release on 22 February (assuming that the exchange rate was Rp2,070 per 1 US dollar at that time period), was issued to celebrate "25 Years of Development" under the New Order; it was the first in Indonesia.
+It featured a hologram of then-President Suharto and the phrase "Penerbitan Khusus" (Special Issue).
 Only five million notes are printed and each were packed in a presentation pack explaining the 25-year growth plan since 1969.
 These notes were priced at Rp100,000 upon release, which was double the face value.
 The design featured Suharto on the front and Soekarno-Hatta airport on the back, with a plane taking off to symbolise Indonesia's growth.
 However, it is believed that due to poor sales, some of the polymer notes, minus the folder, were issued as regularly circulating money.
-A paper version (regular note) of similar design was printed in 1993 and 1994.
+A paper version (regular note) of similar design was printed from 1993 through 1998.